eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 #### _NotificationType_
 What kind of notification type the subscription uses.
 #### _NotificationMeta_
-The URL witch the subscription triggers or email adresses that will be notified on a subscription trigger.
+The URL which the subscription triggers or email adresses that will be notified on a subscription trigger.
 #### _Repeat_
 True or False depending whether or not repeat is activated.